hylandtechoutreach/ucs/Piskel/StudentDesc.md

 # Pixel Art & Games
-You have two options for today.
+You have two options for today:

 ### 🎨 Option 1: Pixel Art with Piskel
 [Click here to go to Piskel.](https://www.piskelapp.com/) If you want a guide on how to use it, you can check out [this page](PiskelDemo.md).